Albert Schweitzer Animal Welfare Fund

 The Albert Schweitzer Animal Welfare Fund, established in 1981, was named for the famed scientist and humanitarian in recognition of his philosophy of Reverence for Life.
 Our fund supports the following types of projects:

-- Seeking and implementing humane solutions to the problem of pet overpopulation
+- Seeking and implementing humane solutions to the problem of companion animal overpopulation

-- Enhancing the humaneness and efficiency of animal shelter operations
+- Enhancing the humaneness and efficiency of animal shelter operations, sanctuaries and rescue centers

-- Discovering ways to eliminate pain and suffering of animals used in biomedical research and testing, through reduction of numbers of improved protocols or by use of non-sentient substitutes.
+- Discovering ways to eliminate pain and suffering of animals used in biomedical research and testing, through reduction of numbers, improved protocols or by use of non-sentient substitutes.

 About Albert Schweitzer